Nederland, Texas: State government

 Dade Phelan [R]: State Representative for District 21.

-Brandon Creighton [R]: State Senator for District 4.
-His district office is in The Woodlands.
+Robert Nichols [R]: State Senator for District 3.

 US government

-Randy Weber [R] is the representative of the 14th congressional district of Texas for the 113th US Congress.
+Randy Weber [R] is the representative of the 14th congressional district of Texas for the 118th US Congress.

-John Cornyn [R] is the senior United States senator representing Texas in the 113th United States Congress.
+John Cornyn [R] is the senior United States senator representing Texas in the 118th United States Congress.

-Ted Cruz [R] is the junior United States senator representing Texas in the 113th United States Congress.
+Ted Cruz [R] is the junior United States senator representing Texas in the 118th United States Congress.

 The United States Postal Service Nederland Post Office is located at 223 North 14th Street.

 Culture

 Arts and theater

 The Nederland Performing Arts Theater, on the campus of Nederland High School, hosts performances for the high school, in addition to plays and concerts.
 It also houses the Nederland High School Band and the Nederland Drama Department.
 The center was built in 1999 from a bond that was passed by the voters.

 The Dutch Windmill Museum is an authentic replica of a Dutch windmill and was created to honor the settlers from the Netherlands that founded Nederland.
 It was built in 1969 and contains donated items from Nederland's history.
 The museum is in Tex Ritter Park on Boston Avenue.

 The La Maison Des Acadiens house is a replica of houses used by early French settlers of the area.
 It is located next to the Dutch Windmill Museum.